tonykipkemboi/crewai-changelog-tldr/tldr-option1/knowledge/insights_template.md

 ---

 ❤️ Thank you for shaping [Project].
-For the latest support and to contribute a solution, join [community link] and keep building!
+For the latest support and to contribute a solution, join [community platform URL] and keep building!

 ---